-The new website launched in August 2021 and features fast and flexible site search incorporating results from Nashville.gov, hubNashville, the COVID information website, the new Legislation Portal, the existing legislation archive and the Property Assessor’s website.
+The new website launched in August 2021.
+The new website features flexible site search and incorporates federated search which searches across five different City-related websites and data sources — Nashville.gov, hubNashville, the new Legislation Portal, the existing legislation archive and the Property Assessor’s website.

 The team is still getting used to the available search analytics, but they now have insights to the top searches, searches with no results and the most clicked content.
 The search analytics dashboard also provides graphs with the average click position, click-through rates and searches with clicks.
 With over 3,000 searches conducted and over 1,000 content items viewed each day , the team is compiling a rich trove of data from which they will derive insights to identify gaps in content and further optimize the search experience.

 I can't say enough how amazed I am that the SearchStax team pulled off the implementation and made site search work the way we want it to work